The order requires all persons who own or operate a Commercial Establishment in the jurisdiction of the Wellington-Dufferin-Guelph Health Unit to:

 - Physical Barriers for COVID-19 Infection Prevention and Control in Commercial Settings

 - Preventing COVID-19 in the workplace: Employers, employees and essential service workers fact sheet

 - Risk-informed decision-making guidelines for workplaces and businesses

-- Click on the tabs to the right and visit Ministry resources to prevent COVID-19 in the workplace to find more resources specific to your business sector.
+- Click on the tabs to the right and visit Ministry resources to prevent COVID-19 in the workplace and Canadian Centre for Occupational Health and Safety Pandemic (COVID-19) tip sheets to find more resources specific to your business sector.